Edited by Martin Sutherland

 - iGrid can work as a treegrid, when it displays a tree (treeview) in one of its columns.

 Replacement for ListView ActiveX in MS Access

 Many developers know that the ListView control from the MS Common Controls pack (MSCOMCTL.OCX) can be used to implement something similar to an unbound grid on MS Access forms.
 Even if the ListView ActiveX is put into report mode to emulate tabular data view, it has a lot of restrictions.

 First of all, it is not an editable grid control.
 The next significant disadvantage of ListView, if we consider it as a candidate for MS Access grid control, is that ListView does not implement built-in sorting and grouping.
 ListView also has a series of small but annoying drawbacks like slow performance on big amounts of data and flickering (you can find out more about this in our article Editable ListView Replacement, iGrid).

 If you are going to use ListView as a grid control in Microsoft Access, we strongly recommend that you check all requirements to the functionality of your future grid control and see whether ListView can be really used before you start your development.

 Supported versions of MS Access (2003/2007/2010/2013/2016)

-The only drawback of iGrid is that it is 32-bit - as it is compiled in Visual Basic 6 which does not produce 64-bit executable code.
-Unfortunately, Microsoft broke the backward compatibility with 32-bit executable code in all 64-bit editions of MS Office 2010 (2013 as well).
+The only drawback of iGrid is that it is 32-bit - because it is compiled in Visual Basic 6 which does not produce 64-bit executable code.
+Unfortunately, Microsoft broke the backward compatibility with 32-bit executable code in all 64-bit editions of MS Office.
 Thus, 10Tec grid which is not a 64-bit OCX grid control cannot be used in 64-bit editions of MS Access.